learn-co-curriculum/css-essentials-css-fundamentals/README.md

 In this case, the browser will look for a `p` element with the ID attribute "introduction" and apply the CSS to that element.
-ID selectors are useful when you want to give a single element on the page an unique identity and set it apart from everything else.
+ID selectors are useful when you want to give a single element on the page a unique identity and set it apart from everything else.

 Class selectors target all elements with a class attribute value matching the